Rez Bomb

-Rez Bomb is a 2008 feature film directed and written filmmaker Steven Lewis Simpson and starring Tamara Feldman, Trent Ford, Russell Means and Chris Robinson.
+Rez Bomb is a 2008 feature film directed and written filmmaker Steven Lewis Simpson and starring Tamara Feldman, Trent Ford, Russell Means, and Chris Robinson.

-The film is a love story and thriller and is set in Pine Ridge Indian Reservation in South Dakota, which is the poorest place in the United States.
+The film, a love story and thriller, is set in Pine Ridge Indian Reservation in South Dakota, which is the poorest place in the United States.
 The film was written to be shot in Scotland.
 The other main location was Rushville, Nebraska.

 The film premiered at the Montreal World Film Festival in 2008.